To get high net-worth individuals to feel the need to establish a trust, we needed to step back and understand what a trust really does.

 Yes, a trust makes sure wealth is preserved, grown and transferred from one party to another in an efficient and effective manner.
 But relative to the person establishing the trust, it’s handing down their legacy.
 It’s their life’s work being passed on.

-As we dug in, we realized MassMutual needed a video that inspired the idea of legacy in the mind of the target prospect: the high net-worth individual.
-From that inspiration, we’d leave it to the field agents to lead the prospect down the sales funnel, eventually bringing in the MassMutual Trust Company.
+MassMutual needed a video that inspired that feeling of legacy in the mind of the target prospect: the high net-worth individual.

 We started thinking about what a legacy is.
-Obviously, a trust takes care of the financial and legal parts of your legacy, but that’s not what people really want to pass down.
-People really want to pass down to the next generation the ideas and values they hold dear, along with the money.
+Obviously, a trust takes care of the financial and legal parts of your legacy, but that’s often not what people really want to pass down to the next generation.
+People really want to pass down the ideas and values they hold dear, along with the money.

 The word “values” started to stick out.
 We all have them; we all want our kids and grandkids to embody them because we know they work.
 The video concept began to take form: the story of a dad passing down a magic coin trick—the trick representing his values, the coin representing his wealth.

 It’s been said that people only remember 5% of what you tell them in a piece of marketing, but most will remember how that piece made them feel.